mitodl/handbook/delivering/release-process/index.md

 ### Release Candidates

 Engineers create release candidates whenever they need to.
-Release candidates (releases to the CI and QA environments) can be performed whenever, unless a hold or blocker as been communicated by another team member.
+Release candidates (releases to the CI and RC environments) can be performed whenever, unless a hold or blocker as been communicated by another team member.

 - Consider the following when there is already a release candidate in progress:
   - If your changes **aren't** urgent, wait for this release candidate to be completed.